JacquesGariepy/DynamicBenchmark/README.md

 The benchmark results will be displayed in the console.
 They are also saved in a PostgreSQL database for further analysis.

-## Dependencies

-This project uses the BenchmarkDotNet library to perform the benchmarks.
-You can install this library with the command `dotnet add package BenchmarkDotNet`.

 ## Contribution

 Contributions to this project are welcome.
 If you wish to contribute, please create a pull request with your modifications.

+## Dependencies

 ### BenchmarkDotNet is the library you use to perform the benchmarks.
 `dotnet add package BenchmarkDotNet`

 ### Microsoft.Extensions.Configuration is used to load configuration settings from various sources.